The generalized Hierarchical Gaussian Filter: Appendix

+\textbf{Peculiarities of continuous input nodes and consequences for their parents}\\ The possibility for a given state node to be the value parent or the noise parent of a continuous input node has a number of consequences for the implementation of state nodes:

-\textbf{Peculiarities of continuous input nodes and consequences for their parents}\\ First, due to the dependence of the \textsf{NOPE} on the posterior beliefs of the mean parent, the continuous input node needs to communicate with its value parent first and wait for the posteriors to be computed there and sent top-down in order to elicit a new update in its noise parent.
+First, owing to the dependence of the \textsf{NOPE} on the posterior beliefs of the mean parent, the continuous input node needs to communicate with its value parent first and wait for the posteriors to be computed there and sent top-down in order to trigger an update in its noise parent.

 Second, the value parent needs to send top-down not only the posterior mean, but also the posterior precision, for the same reason.

 Third, the connection weight for value connections will always be $\alpha = 1$.